 Outside the mating season, Laetacara araguaiae are fairly peaceful, but during the mating season a territory is maintained and fiercely defended.
 The aquarium should be set up with plants, driftwood and roots to create hiding places.
 Some flat stones that can serve as a breeding substrate can also be used as decoration.
 A dark substrate and a dimmed light by using floating plants bring out the colors of the fish.

 Breeding Laetacara araguaiae

-Breeding Laetacara araguaiae is fairly easy with an established couple.
-It is best to purchase about 6 young fish and to remove the remaining animals as soon as a couple forms.
-With the right water composition and quality, the animals will spawn.
-Up to 500 eggs are laid on a flat substrate.
-Both parents will take care and guard their fry and eggs intensively.
-After 2 days the eggs hatch and another 5 days later the fry swim free.
-They can be raised with vinegar eels and newly hatched brine shrimp.
+Breeding the Laetacara araguaiae is fairly easy with a well-matched couple.
+It is best to purchase 6 young and remove the other fish as soon as a couple forms.
+With the correct water composition and quality, they will spawn.
+Up to 500 eggs are deposited on a flat substrate.
+The clutch and later also the young are intensively cared for and guarded by both parents.
+After 2 days the eggs hatch and another 5 days later the fry are free swimming.
+They can be raised with vinegar eels and brine shrimp nauplii.